glennsl/controller/Documentation/Keyboards/WhiteFox.md

  1) Using [homebrew](https://brew.sh/) install [dfu-util](http://dfu-util.sourceforge.net/releases/) - `brew install dfu-util`
  2) Navigate to the directory you unzipped the firmware to
- 3) With the WhiteFox in flash mode enter the command `dfu-util -D kiibohd.dfu.bin`
+ 3) Put the WhiteFox in flash mode
+     - NOTE: This disables the keyboard.
+Use a second physical or on-screen keyboard to type in further commands
+ 4) Execute the command `dfu-util -D kiibohd.dfu.bin`
- 4) You're done, enjoy your keyboard
+ 5) You're done, enjoy your keyboard

 ### Flashing - linux